yeabuti17/Tech-Titans_Sec-D/ETS1574-Yeabsira-Yohannes/BMI_calculator.md

 # Problem Analysis
-The goal of the program is to calculate the Body Mass Index (BMI) for multiple people, determine their weight category, and provide feedback based on their BMI.
+calculate the Body Mass Index (BMI) for multiple people, determine their weight category, and provide feedback based on their BMI.
 1. Inputs:
-The number of people whose BMI needs to be calculated (num).
+The number of people whose BMI needs to be calculated .
 For each person:
  Weight in kilograms (weight).
  Height in meters (height).
 2. Processing:
  Calculate BMI using the formula:
 BMI=weight/(height*height)
-​Compare the calculated BMI against predefined ranges to determine the weight category:
+the calculated BMI against predefined ranges to determine the weight category:
 BMI < 18.5: Underweight
 18.5 ≤ BMI ≤ 24.9: Healthy weight
 25 ≤ BMI < 29.9: Overweight